xtrayou/xtrayou/README.md

 ## Hi there! 👋

-I'm Xtray.ou, a passionate developer with a keen interest in building impactful applications.
+I'm Silmi Yushini, a passionate developer with a keen interest in building impactful applications.
 Welcome to my GitHub profile!

 ## About Me